TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/53 - 2 Thessalonians/2 Thessalonians 1/2 Thessalonians 1.12.md

 ---

-that the name of our Lord Jesus may be glorified in you, and ye in him, according to the grace of our God and the Lord Jesus Christ.
+that the name of our Lord Jesus may be glorified in you, and you in him, according to the grace of our God and the Lord Jesus Christ.